 2. Purpose & Structure:

-The NKF Kidney Transplant subsidy is targeted to the poor and low income earnerns who are deserving of the financial assistance which can benefit them in the kidney transplant process from pre-transplant screening and workup, the transplant period, and post-kidney transplant care and support at government hospitals.
+The NKF Kidney Transplant subsidy is targeted at low-income and lower-middle-income earners who are deserving of the subsidy financial assistance which can benefit them in the kidney transplant process from pre-transplant screening and workup, the transplant period, and post-kidney transplant care and support at government hospitals.

 3. Examples of NKF Kidney Transplant coverage:

-NKF will start out with a focus on the socioeconomic needs of a kidney transplant, as it was reported from government hospitals they are able to cope with the surgery and medications needed by the local kidney transplanted patients.
+NKF will start out with a focus on the socioeconomic needs of a kidney transplant.
 The amount of subsidy given to patients will depend on their financial status as assessed by the NKF Welfare Department.
 The targeted areas of NKF Kidney Transplant subsidy at government hospitals, including university hospitals or being referred by government hospitals to private medical centres, are as below:

 i.
 Pre-Kidney Transplant Phase: